cizordj/molotov/README.md

 be aware that the transfer speed will be slow and Windows may take forever to boot.
 That is why I recommend you to use a 3.0 usb drive because the Windows will boot up faster.

-## Progress seems stuck at 84%
-When using Molotov in verbose mode, you can track the progress of file copying to the USB drive.
-While most files are copied smoothly, there is one significantly larger file that takes more time to copy.
-As a result, the progress percentage may appear to be stuck at 84%.
-However, the process is still ongoing and not actually halted.